dmytrohoi/dmytrohoi.github.io/content/pages/about.md

 ### Poems or start

-I was start train at 2013 year the writing skill, when I was started wrote the poems.
+I started train at 2013 year the writing skill, when I was started wrote the poems.
-Some years ago I was return to this occupation and sometimes wrote new.
-So now I have more than one hundred poems.
+Few years ago I returned to this occupation and sometimes wrote new.
+So, I have more than one hundred poems now.

 ### Books

-I try wrote book twice, but in this time first book was containing on 20%, second - on 10%.
+I tried twice to write a book.
+At this moment the first book contains 20% of all the desired parts, and the second - 10%.

-This books it's a novels about human relations.
+It's a novels about human relations.
+With futuristic context and noire.

-Part of second book named "UNWER" was publish in category [#Books](/books).
+The second book is entitled "UNWER".
+The part it published in category [#Books](/books).

 ### Articles

-On university time I fully plunged to a social-civic activities, so start wrote a post and articles.
+I was completely immersed in civic activities at university time and wrote many posts and articles.

-My first platform be a [Medium](http://medium.com/@dmytrohoi) and after I migrate to [my Facebook personal page](http://fb.com/dmytro.hoi).
+My first platform was [Medium](http://medium.com/@dmytrohoi), and later I've been switching to [my Facebook personal page](http://fb.com/dmytro.hoi).

-In the activities I was have privilege to publish in a theme sites.
-For example articles:
+In my activity I had the honor to publish in thematic sites.
+For example, articles:

 - article on StudWay where first part about me - ["Activists which you should subscribe"](https://studway.com.ua/aktivisti-1/);
 - my first article for StudWay - ["I talk to you, freshman"](https://studway.com.ua/pershokursniku/);
 - my second article for StudWay - ["How will can remember you in a higher education institution, except for the name on the graduate list?"](https://studway.com.ua/chim-zapamyatatisya/);
 - my third article for StudWay - ["Students and bureaucracy will save universities"](https://studway.com.ua/studenti-ta-byurokratiya/)

-_* - all articles was published on ukrainian language._
+_* - all articles published on ukrainian language._

+Now I write articles to my site (this), [dev.to page](http://dev.to/dmytrohoi) and [habr.com blog](http://habr.com/users/dmytrohoi).

 _[up][]_